day

 Thursdays, 6:30 pm

-Learn the uniquely expressive qualities of clay to create pottery and sculpture.
-Develop various hand-building techniques including pinching, coiling, and slab-making.
+Explore the magic of clay as you learn the uniquely expressive qualities of clay to create pottery and sculpture.
 Students will create beautifully glazed and fired ceramic ware as they work on teacher-led projects and practices.
+Come join us and create your next favorite fictional piece or your new favorite piece of home décor.

 Instructor: Amy Pellegrino